-The increases in goodwill and intangible assets from December 31, 2018, to March 31, 2019, primarily relate to the Company's majority-owned Joint Venture with Fosun Pharma acquiring certain assets from Chindex and its affiliates, a subsidiary of Fosun Pharma, including distribution rights, customer relationships, and certain personnel on January 5, 2019, which collectively met the definition of a business.
+The increases in goodwill and intangible assets from December 31, 2018, to June 30, 2019, primarily relate to the Company's majority-owned Joint Venture with Fosun Pharma acquiring certain assets from Chindex and its affiliates, a subsidiary of Fosun Pharma, including distribution rights, customer relationships, and certain personnel on January 5, 2019, which collectively met the definition of a business.
 Chindex was the Company's distributor of da Vinci products and services in China.
 The transaction enhances the Company's ability to serve patients, surgeons, and hospitals in China.

-The total purchase consideration of \$66.0 million, as of the acquisition date, included contingent consideration liability of \$64.7 million and an upfront cash payment of \$1.3 million.
+The total purchase consideration of \$66.0 million, as of the acquisition date, included a contingent consideration liability of \$64.7 million and an upfront cash payment of \$1.3 million.
 The amount and timing of the future contingent consideration payments are based upon achieving certain commercial milestones in 2019 and 2020.
-The estimated total undiscounted contingent consideration is approximately \$81 million.
+As of the acquisition date, the estimated total undiscounted contingent consideration was approximately \$81 million, and there were no significant changes to this estimate as of June 30, 2019.
 The contingent consideration liability was measured at estimated fair value using a discounted cash flow model, which require significant inputs not observable in the market, and thus represents a Level 3 measurement.
-Key assumptions include (1) the probability and timing of milestone achievement based on projected future revenues in 2019 and 2020, and (2) the discount rate used to calculate the present value of the milestone payments.
-On each reporting period until the contingent consideration is settled, the Company will re-measure the contingent consideration liability and record changes in fair value as an adjustment to earnings.
-Changes to contingent consideration liabilities can result from adjustments to discount rates, accretion due to the passage of time, or changes in estimates of the likelihood or timing of achieving the commercial milestones.
+Key assumptions include

+(1) the probability and timing of milestone achievement based on projected future revenues in 2019 and 2020, and (2) the discount rate used to calculate the present value of the milestone payments.
+On each reporting period until the contingent consideration is settled, the Company will re-measure the contingent consideration liability and record changes in fair value within selling, general and administrative expenses.
+For the six months ended June 30, 2019, the contingent consideration liability increased primarily due to accretion expense of \$7.1 million, partly offset by payments of \$2.0 million.
+Changes to the contingent consideration liability can result from adjustments to discount rates, accretion due to the passage of time, or changes in estimates of the likelihood or timing of achieving the commercial milestones.
 The assumptions related to determining the fair value of contingent consideration include a significant amount of judgment, and any changes in the underlying estimates could have a material impact on the amount of contingent consideration adjustment recorded in any given period.